intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 Better to explain the concepts here with a diagram, the **dotted lines** indicate simple memory view, no hard copy.
 ![fig-2(1)-pt-conv-layout-path-dispatch](../../../images/channels_last/figure2_dispatch.png)

 **Conclusion** is that NHWC path saves the reorders from feature maps compared with NCHW path, but still weight reorder is necessary since oneDNN requires weights to be in blocked memory format.
 From performance perspective, when `batch_size=N`, weight reorder is minimum compared to feature map reorder.
-But when `batch_size=1`, weight reoder is usually not negligible.
+But when `batch_size=1`, weight reorder is usually not negligible.
 So whether to enable weight prepacking on channels last memory format needs further discussion.

 ## PyTorch Strided Layout